manuxi/SuluEventBundle/README.md

 ```
 Last but not least the schema of the database needs to be updated.

-Some tables will be created (prefixed):
+Some tables will be created (prefixed with app_):
-location, event, event_seo, event_excerpt
+location, event, event_translation, event_seo, event_excerpt
 (plus some ManyToMany relation tables).

 See the needed queries with `php bin/console doctrine:schema:update --dump-sql`.